 When making large amounts of char cloth in larger tins, it helps burn off any paint/residue on the tin first.
 Otherwise, you won’t know if the residue is making smoke or the cloth.

 2. Punch a Small Hole in the Tin

 The tin allows smoke to escape the tin while making the char cloth.
 The hole needs to be small.
 Just a pinhole will do!
 Nothing larger than 1/8th of an inch.

 *Some people like to put a hole in the top and bottom of the tin.
 This allows gases to escape better when you flip it (step 7).

 3. Get Your Cloth

-It is imperative that you only use 100% natural plant-based cloth for making char cloth.
+You must only use 100% natural plant-based cloth for making char cloth.
 Any synthetics in your cloth will stop sparks dead in their tracks.
 Wool also won’t work.
-Below I’ll talk more about the best materials for char cloths.
+Below, I’ll talk more about the best materials for char cloths.